korbut13/nodejs2023Q2-service/README.md

-# *!!! the docker-compose up command takes about three minutes, please wait (warnings appear, but not errors!)*
+# *!!! the docker-compose up command takes about 10 minutes, please wait (warnings appear, but not errors!)*

 # Home Library Service